 Repairs and Maintenance Group

-The Repairs and Maintenance group has developed from the previous Major Works Group.
-This group is made up of tenants that meet quarterly with members of our asset management team to look at areas of topic and provide recommendations leading to the improvement and development in how we deliver our housing services.
+The Repairs and Maintenance group is made up of tenants that meet as and when with members of our property services team and housing management to look at areas of topic and provide recommendations leading to the improvement and development in how we deliver our housing services.
 This group reports their findings to the Scrutiny Panel.

 Flaxley Road Tenant and Resident Associations (TARAs)

 There are two tenant and resident working groups that meet quarterly at local community centres.
 Our neighbourhood officers often attend these meetings, along with other local agencies and businesses in the area, to discuss local issues.
 The groups will continue to run to meet the neighbourhood and community standard.

 The Flaxley Road Tenants and Residents Association was formed in April 2002 to tackle the issues raised by people who live on the estate.
 The group has worked with the local community, Selby District Council, the police, AVS and other agencies to bring about benefits for the area.
 The Flaxley Road Tenants and Residents Association meet at the Coultish Centre, Charles Street, Selby.
 Meetings are held on the second Tuesday of every month.